Suggested guidelines for scoring the importance of insights

 - +2 importance score: For features that could represent a major opportunity or solve a significant painpoint that significantly alters how much value users can get from your product, use +2 Important.

-- +3 importance score: Reserve +3 critical for those features whose absence are likely to lead directly to churn or lost deals.
+- +3 importance score: Reserve +3 critical for those features whose absence is likely to lead directly to churn or lost deals.